gabecano4308/summarizer-webpage/README.md

     - Add support for paid hosted models and their API keys
     - Add support for GPU/CPU device configuration.
 - The LLM only summarizes.
-    - Incorporate models that can answer follow-up questions to summarizations.ee
+    - Incorporate models that can answer follow-up questions to summarizations.
+- Add support for file uploads in addition to simply typing/pasting in text.